-Poke bliss bowls with Chef Wendy Nolan Joyce
+Wellness 'bliss' bowls with Chef Wendy Nolan Joyce

-Poke or 'bliss' bowls are quick, healthy, vibrant meals built around fresh vegetables, herbs, a wholegrain, some protein, and whatever dressing you fancy.
+Wellness or 'bliss' bowls are quick, healthy, vibrant meals built around fresh vegetables, herbs, a wholegrain, some protein, and whatever dressing you fancy.
 The variations are endless!
-You can incorporate interesting flavours (think dried or fresh seaweeds), edible flowers, and the best part about these bowls is each person in your family can choose from the components and build their own poke bowl.
-Poke means "to slice or cut" in Hawaiian and traditionally refers to chunks of raw, marinated fish which is then tossed over rice and topped with vegetables and umami-packed sauces and condiments.
-In this workshop, we leave out the fish to make vegetarian flavour-packed meals in a bowl with some exciting and delicious variations of the traditional poke.
+You can incorporate interesting flavours to suit your preferences, punchy herbs, edible flowers, and the best part about these bowls is most of the components can be made in advance and stored in the fridge for up to 3 days and each person in your family can choose from the components and personalise their own bowl.